 Clover Needle Threader

 But fear not!
 Someone has improved the design.
 Clover was the first, so we’ve shown them here, but essentially they’ve taken the flimsy wire and made it a thin flat bit of metal.
 They work exactly the same other than that, however, thanks to their thickness are only really useful for cross stitch (which let’s face it, you love).
-But this all comes at a price which is kinda over the top for what it is.
+But this all comes at a price that is kinda over the top for what it is.
 Considering the other options on our list (like the one below) are often cheaper, it feels like these are better, but still not great.

 LoRan Needle Threader